 - Vanuatu citizenship can be obtained by birth, descent, marriage, naturalisation, or investment.

-- The benefits of Vanuatu citizenship are visa-free travel to 108 countries, an opportunity to get a US B-1/B-2 visa for 5 years, tax optimisation, and opportunities to obtain a passport by investment.
+- Benefits of Vanuatu citizenship include visa-free access to 96 countries, the possibility of securing a US B-1/B-2 visa for five years, tax optimisation, and the option to obtain a passport by investment.

 - To become a naturalised citizen, a foreigner must reside in Vanuatu for at least 10 years.

-- Contributing to the National Development Fund is the fastest and easiest path to a Vanuatu passport.
+- The fastest and easiest path to a Vanuatu passport is contributing to the National Development Fund.
 The minimum sum is $130,000.
-The passport can be obtained remotely in a minimum of 1 month.
+The passport can be obtained in 2+ months.

 Frequently asked questions